-Browns are waste materials like dry leaves, hay, straw, pine needles, and pruning clippings that are rich in carbon.
-If you are wondering whether a paper towel qualifies, the answer is a bit more complicated than a simple yes or no.
+If you are wondering “can you compost paper towels”?, the answer is a bit more complicated than a simple yes or no.

 Which Ones Definitely Don’t Work?

-Paper towels are a generic term and not all of them are disqualified for a place at the compost pile.
+Paper towels are a generic term and not all of them are qualified for a place at the compost pile.

 There’s also you.
-If you have been using tissues because you have been sick or have a contagious disease, throwing those in the compost bin is a sure-fire way to harm your compost.
+If you have been using tissues because you have been sick or have a contagious virus, throwing those in the compost bin is a sure-fire way to harm your compost.

 Now it is time to look at the kind of paper towels that you can toss into the compost bin without a care.

-All paper towels that were used to clean up a dry mess are good to go.
-Whenever you clean your hands after washing them or wipe clean dishes or surfaces that do not have chemicals on them, you can throw them for composting.
+All paper towels that were used to clean up a dry mess or clean surfaces are good to go.
+Whenever you dry hands after washing them or wipe clean dishes or surfaces that do not have chemicals on them, you can throw the used paper towels away for composting.